NishitaErvantikar9/Web-Development-Bootcamp/HTML/README.md

 <strong style="color: green;">Congratulations on your first step towards learning/revising  Web development.
 This repo will help you learn HTML in next 1 hour!</strong>
 <br>
 <strong>Just follow my steps.</strong>
+## Project You will make
+A plain about me page using only HTML.

 ## Step by Step Guide